dbetanc1/MAT421/README.md

 # MAT421
-This is a repository of my homework assignments from MAT 421 Applied Computational Methods
+This is a repository for MAT 421 Applied Computational Method's homework assignments.